hildur73/verklegt2-hopur39/pizza_lair/readme.txt

 - cart:  Contains the code structure for the shopping cart functionality.
 - menu: Contains the code structure for the pizza menu.
 - offers: Contains the code structure for the special offers
-- pizza_lair: Contains the main application code, including the Flask routes and database models???
+- pizza_lair: Contains the main application code, including the database models
-- pizzalair: Contains the configuration files for the Flask application.?????
 - static: Contains static files such as images, stylesheets, and JavaScript files.
 - template: Contains the HTML templates used to render the web pages.
 - user: Contains the code structure for the user authentication functionality.